 The Farmhouse is just a few yards from the entrance to Sissinghurst Castle and its world famous gardens.
+Tickets can be purchased at the gate or entrance is free to National Trust members.
+Please note there is no free access to the Castle gardens during or outside normal opening hours.
 We have our own parking area in front of the house and disabled access at the side of the house.
 Our south facing garden has well stocked borders and a large flat lawn where guests can enjoy afternoon tea, a game of croquet or watch the sunset.

 There are some fantastic local walks to enjoy and many routes around the estate here to enjoy.
 Or how about a short stroll to a pub?
 The Milk House is a great pub just 20 minutes walk into the village of Sissinghurst.
 Or stroll across the fields to historic Three Chimneys pub (30 mins) or the historic market town of Cranbrook (45 mins).
 The walks change throughout the year and are particularly beautiful when the bluebells are out.